DHTMLX/docs-suite/docs/window/api/window_attach_method.md

 # attach()

-@short: attaches a DHTMLX component to a dhtmlxWindow
+@short: attaches a DHTMLX component to a DHTMLX Window

 @signature: {'attach(name: string | IViewFn | IView | IViewConstructor | any, config?: any): void;'}